Follow these steps to play an active role in your health care.

 See a doctor regularly for checkups.

-Your doctor or nurse can help you stay healthy.
+Getting regular checkups with your doctor or nurse can help you stay healthy.
 If you don’t have a doctor or nurse, check out these tips on choosing a doctor you can trust.

 What about cost?